Black-Capped Chickadee: Small Bird With Big Personality

 Since they stay during the winter, a Heated Birdbath would be helpful for their survival.
 All your winter birds need open water.

-If using sunflower seed, consider adding a Squirrel Proof Feeder to your bird feeding station.
+If using their favorite seed, consider adding a Squirrel Proof Feeder to your bird feeding station.

 Watch as the Chickadee bird takes one seed, then flies to a nearby perch and eats the seed before returning for the next.